pyrooka/github-social-graph/README.md

 - Without GitHub App registration the API call limit is 60/hour.
 With registration it's 5000.
 [https://github.com/settings/applications/new](https://github.com/settings/applications/new)
 - In default the script skips the follower/following users if it's more than a value, to save API calls.
 You can change this in the config.
+- The saved page may not working in Chrome because of the CORS.
+With Firefox it's working fine.

 ### Usage
 1. ```npm install```